Peternal/miniproject1_test/README.md

 # README
 Each file is a testing session, which contains a jupyter notebook file and related python files.

-It is recommended to use colab to see the details in the jupyter notebook.
+It is recommended to use Colab to see the details in the jupyter notebook.

 ## python requirements
 torch